-Board games aren’t so cheap, although you can sometimes find them in local charity shops or on eBay.
+- Board games aren’t so cheap, although you can sometimes find them in local charity shops or on eBay.
 Find the right one and it will occupy hours and hours.
-My kids favourites included: Rummikub (8+), Hare and Tortoise (8+), Carcassonne (8+) and Settlers of Catan (10+).
+My kids’ favourites included: Monopoly, Rummikub (8+), Hare and Tortoise (8+), Carcassonne (8+) and Settlers of Catan (10+).

 Time to think

 - Make your own Word Search using themes your kids will enjoy (bands? their friends’ names?
-Harry Potter?
-Frozen?) – lots of options here to make it easier (smaller grid, no backwards words, list the words that are hidden) for younger children.
+Star Wars?) – lots of options here to make it easier (smaller grid, no backwards words, list the words that are hidden) for younger children.

 - Learn to code – Different level 20 hour courses, starting from pre-readers going up to 18, so that should keep someone occupied for a while (and then there are other courses eg for Java afterwards if they get hooked.)